 Relaxation practices have also been suggested to help with stress, depression, and anxiety.
 Medical studies have shown that relaxation techniques may help slow the progression of symptoms as well as quicken healing time after surgeries or injuries.

 Living Well with PD

 Medication usage should only be part of the treatment plan for treating PD.
 You will get more out of your life if you confront the disease with creative adjustments and a commitment to improving your physical, mental and spiritual wellness.

 Exercise does make a difference.
 A number of studies show the benefits of a well rounded exercise program, which includes stretching, strengthening and aerobics.

 People with PD benefit from exercise in the same ways as everyone else, with improved health, sleep and overall overlook.
 Research suggests exercise may have a special role in PD by increasing dopamine in the brain.

 Changing Your Diet

 Eating a well balanced diet, drinking lots of water and controlling your weight are even more important if you have PD.
-A good source of information about this is the NPF booklet, Parkinson’s Disease: Nutrition Matters.
 You will want to eat plenty of fruits, vegetables, whole grains and fluids to combat constipation.
 Talk to your doctor about managing your intake of protein and iron.

 You and your family should learn as possible about PD.
 This will help you cope with the disease and get the best healthcare.